 French Lessons at Burroughs

-There are also French Lessons for English-speaking students on Tuesdays (3:45 to 5:00) from Tuesday, October 24th to Tuesday, May 8th.
+There are also French Lessons for English-speaking students on Tuesdays (3:30-4:30) from Tuesday, October 25th to Tuesday, May 16th.
 This is offered in partnership with Alliance Française.

-Registrations are still being accepted for this program!
-Complete and return the registration form to apply to the program or contact Alix Lewis-Sadrant at firstname.lastname@example.org, 612-332-0436, for more information.
+Registrations are now being accepted for this program!
+Complete and return the registration form to Alliance Française by October 1st to apply to the program or contact Blandine Crepin at email@example.com, 612-332-0436, for more information.

 In late summer, FIRST LEGO League releases a Challenge, which is based on a real-world scientific topic.
 Each Challenge has three parts: the Robot Game, the Project, and the FLL Core Values.
 Teams of up to ten children, with at least one adult coach, participate in the Challenge by programming an autonomous robot to score points on a themed playing field (Robot Game), developing a solution to a problem they have identified (Project), all guided by the FLL Core Values.
 Teams may then attend an official tournament, hosted by our FIRST LEGO League Partners.
 Past Challenges have been based on topics such as nanotechnology, climate, quality of life for the handicapped population, and transportation.
 By designing our Challenges around such topics, participants are exposed to potential career paths within a chosen Challenge topic, in addition to solidifying the STEM (Science, Technology, Engineering, and Math) principles that naturally come from participating in the program.
 Team members also learn valuable life and employment skills which will benefit them no matter which career path they choose.